cm-jones/cm-jones/README.md

-I'm currently working as a software engineer at an augmented reality startup in Chicago.
+I'm currently working as a software engineer for an augmented reality startup.

 Some facts about me: